jasp-stats/jaspAudit/inst/help/auditbayesianevaluation.md

 #### Manual

-For a global introduction to this analysis, please download the manual for the Audit module at https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf.
+For a global introduction to this analysis, please download the manual for the Audit module [here](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf).

 ----